epulla/moodle-api-handler/README.md

 > [!CAUTION]
 > This project has been discontinued.
-However it will remain as open-sourced if anyone want to contribute 😄
+However it will remain as open-sourced if anyone wants to contribute 😄

 # What is?